feduarte-dev/travel-form/README.md

 ### What I Learned

-- Javascript methods such as unshift, join and Math.abs
+- A lot HTML form tags
+- How to use event listener in buttons and inputs

 ## How to Run the Project